ashishWaghmare/tree-rpc/readme.md

 ## Overview

+### Graph

+Every node is uniqully identified by UUID.
+Since this is distributed system.
+UUID will be assigned by Broker to make sure they dont conflict in global namespace.
+But overall structure looks like below.

+Tree<T>{
+ Node<T> root;
+}

+Node<T>{
+ UUID id;
+ T value;
+ List<Node> childs;
+}

+### Messaging

+Application.java is entry point to application which starts embedded HornetQ broker and create two queues incoming and outgoing.
+Inspired by Actor Concurrency model in erlang/akka,  Incoming queue is message queue for Server and Outgoing queue is message queue for Client.
+This is designed specially for one client but can be extended to N clients with N outoging queus from server.

+Server --> outgoing queue --> Client
+Client --> incoming queue --> Server

+### Request and Response

-Any client can request for tree value using Request object which is transported over Queue via JMS.
+Any client can request for tree value using Request object which is transportded over Queue via JMS.
 Server will respond with value of Node and along with reference for child nodes.
 Client can use this reference to navigate further on tree.

-## Prereqs
+## Running Application

 - Install a Java SDK
 - Install gradle or use gradlew